 By Heather Vallot

-Heather Vallot is currently working as a nurse in Hattiesburg, MS. She is an aspiring gypsy and spends her time making faces with little children at church, being an advocate for Invisible Children , and will be in Rio de Janeiro this fall with an organization called Word Made Flesh where she will be working with disadvantaged women and volunteering in the Missionaries of Charity homes.
+Heather Vallot is currently working as a nurse in Hattiesburg, MS. She is an aspiring gypsy and spends her time making faces with little children at church, being an advocate for Invisible Children, and hopes to be in India this fall with an organization called Word Made Flesh where she will be working with disadvantaged women and volunteering in the Missionaries of Charity homes.